jina-ai/docs/chapters/parallel.rst

 These operate inside a Pod, by creating duplicates of one Pod.
 This is different from the inter-parallelism provided by the ``needs`` parameter, as that one operates between different Pods of different business logic.
-On the other hand, the Replicas operate within
+On the other hand, the Replicas operate within.

 The requests will then be sent to **one** of the Pods (the equivalent of ``polling: any``).
 In this case, a **Pod** is the **Replica** itself.